erikvargas1/Subnet-My-Coffee-Shop/README.md

 ## Question: We Need to Create 4 Networks

-Step 1: Use the chart to calculate how many host bits you need to hack to create 4 networks
+Step 1: Use the chart to calculate how many host bits we need to hack to create 4 networks

 |  Bit  | 128 | 64 | 32 | 16 | 8 | 4 | 2 | 1 |
 |-------|-----|----|----|----|---|---|---|---|